 Real Unity, on the other hand, is a theological imperative.
 Paul urges Christians to be of one mind, but more importantly, to have the mind of Christ.
 Unity isn’t cheap.
 Unity with God was only achieved by the pouring out of God’s power, the self-emptying of Christ to be united to us.
 Christian unity requires a pouring out for the powerful and privileged.
 It requires those who have power and privilege to give it up, and to choose unite to those who are oppressed, marginalized, and voiceless.
 It requires a unity for justice and peace for all of God’s children.

 Christian unity respects our differences, and argues that it is precisely those differences that make us function as one body, as hard as that can be.
 Christian unity calls for even greater honor to the parts of the body we shame and hide.
 Christian unity recognizes that we are united, whether we want to be or not, and what hurts one member of the body hurts us all.
 Christian unity entails humility for the powerful, voice for the marginalized, and justice and peace for all.
 And until the day when that unity is a reality, when all of God’s children are equally valued and their dignity upheld, we must not be satisfied with unity’s impostor.

 The Rev. Stephanie Sorge Wing is a graduate of Kenyon College and Louisville Presbyterian Theological Seminary.
-She and her husband Andy are immensely grateful for the village helping to raise their two young sons, Isaac and Micah, including Trinity Presbyterian Church in Harrisonburg, Virginia, where Stephanie is Pastor.
+Stephanie is grateful to serve alongside and be cared for by the saints of Trinity Presbyterian Church in Harrisonburg, Virginia.
+Her two boys love going to church, where they know beyond doubt that they are loved and welcomed.
 She has also served churches in Kentucky and North Carolina.

 Image by: Stephanie Sorge Wing